aherbert/gdsc-core/README.md

 This package is used by other GDSC packages.
 It is only necessary to perform an install if you are building the other packages from the source code.

-The code depends on the gdsc-test artifact so you will have to install this to your local Maven repository before building:
+The code depends on the gdsc-test and gdsc-ij-parent artifacts so you will have to install this to your local Maven repository before building:

 1. Clone the required repositories